1. Good climate

 Winter is moderate, spring and autumn mild and pleasant and the fresh north winds alleviate the summer heat.

 Millions of visitors come to Crete every year from all over the world.
 The three international airports on the island, in Heraklion, Chania and Sitia are linked to hundreds of other international airports.
 The largest low cost companies have regular flights to Crete and the most important international airlines organize charter flights.
 Crete is therefore easily accessible to families who wish to choose it as a destination for their holidays.

 Ports also play an important role.
-The three ports of Crete, Heraklion, Rethymnon and Chania, have dozens of luxury ferry boats linking them with Greece’s largest port, Piraeus, on a daily basis.
+The three ports of Crete, Heraklion, Agios Nikolaos and Chania, host dozens of luxury ferry boats linking them with Greece’s largest port, Piraeus, on a daily basis.
 Other ship routes include the Cyclades from Heraklion; Rhodes, Karpathos, Kasos, Kithira and Milos from the ports of Sitia, Agios Nikolaos and Kissamos.
-On the south coast maritime routes link Gavdos to Sfakia, Loutro, Agia Roumeli, Paleochora and Sougia.
+On the south coast maritime routes link Gavdos isle to Sfakia, Loutro, Agia Roumeli, Paleochora and Sougia.

 For those who don’t have their own means of transport, there is an efficient and cheap network of luxury buses across the island.
 The main towns of Heraklion, Rethymnon and Chania also have an efficient network of urban buses.
 And there is of course always the possibility to rent a car or a camper which will allow you to explore the island on its modern network of roads.

 3. Safety EVERywhere

 Another important asset Crete has to offer families who want to spend their holidays here is the overall feeling of safety on the island.
 Crete has a very low percentage of criminality and guarantees a peaceful holiday to its visitors.